-Dehumidifiers are appliances that help in reducing and maintaining the level of humidity in the air.
-By removing excess moisture in the air, dehumidifiers help by keeping common allergy triggers like mold and dust mite to a minimum and encourage a healthier environment.
+Dehumidifiers are appliances that help reduce and maintain the air’s humidity level.
+By removing excess moisture in the air, dehumidifiers help keep common allergy triggers like mold and dust mites to a minimum and encourage a healthier environment.

 Does A Dehumidifier Cool or Heat a Room?

-Dehumidifiers do not cool a room, contrary to this, dehumidifiers technically add heat to a room.
+Dehumidifiers do not cool a room.
+Contrary to this, dehumidifiers technically add heat to a room.
 To understand this, first, let’s see how a dehumidifier works.